 Secretary General of the Swaziland Youth Congress and former President of the Swaziland National Union of Students, Maxwell Dlamini, has been detained, tortured, and forced by Swaziland’s regime to sign a confession that says he was in possession of explosives during the April 12 Swazi Uprising – a movement inspired by similar uprisings in North Africa and The Middle East.

 Maxwell Dlamini has since been released on bail due to international pressure from this campaign and others, but was arrested again on charges of sedition for allegedly organising a peaceful rally on April 23 2013.
-He has since been released on bail again on July 5 2013.
+He was also arrested on May 1 2014 and charged with terrorism for criticising the Swazi regime, but was released on bail on 14.
+July 2015.

 Maxwell has been acquitted for the 2011 charges of contravening Swaziland’s Explosives Act.
 Maxwell Dlamini’s co-accused in the 2011 case, Musa Ngubeni, was found guilty on circumstantial evidence.
 His case will continue.